gringoirejyc/ResponsiveBlog/README.md

 ## Project Goals: ##

-[x ] Make the images fit in their containers in the viewport.
+- [x] Make the images fit in their containers in the viewport.
-[x ] Restrain the width of the blog.
+- [x] Restrain the width of the blog.
-[x ] Drop the page weight.
+- [x] Drop the page weight.
+- [x] Uses the picture element for art direction
+- [x] Different image crops are loaded depending on viewport size.